 I offer natural, relaxed and fun Central Coast maternity photography up and down ‘the coast’.

 There is no better way to celebrate your pregnancy and the addition to your family than by doing a maternity session.
 I think it is a fantastic way to show your children what you looked like when you were pregnant.
+It is an amazing time for a mum-to-be and for your partner and family as a whole.
+And while preparing for the little one’s arrival, we often forget to stop and find time to capture this beautiful stage in your life.

 I try to capture the joy and love of your pregnancy in a beautiful location and in beautiful light.